MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-03-31-ibm-mobilefirst-platform-foundation-8-0-beta-is-available.md

 To access the Beta and learn more about this program, visit the [Beta Program page]({{site.baseurl}}/beta/) and follow the instructions at the bottom of the page.

-For more information, news and periodic updates, please visit the developer center's blog, and our [Online Documentation](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).
+For more information on What's New and Changed with the 8.0 beta release, see our [Online Documentation](https://www.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 To get started, visit the [Tutorials]({{site.baseurl}}/tutorials/en/foundation/8.0/all-tutorials) page.